Medically reviewed by Drugs.com. Last updated on Jun 6, 2023.

 You and your family may talk with a palliative care social worker, chaplain or other team member about stress, spiritual questions, financial concerns or how your family will cope if a loved one dies.
 The palliative care specialists may offer guidance or connect you with community resources.

 - Care techniques that improve your comfort and sense of well-being.
-These may include breathing techniques, healing touch, visualization or simply listening to music with headphones.
+These may include breathing techniques, healing touch, meditation, visualization or simply listening to music with headphones.

 - Advance care planning.
 A palliative care team member can talk with you about goals and wishes for your care.
 This information could then be used to help you develop a living will, advance directive and a health care power of attorney.